 What about digital?

 We had high hopes for this.
-But it seems where co-ops are going in terms of platforms social action and worker control is too radical for DCMS just now.
 The Strategy is far more preoccupied with initiatives to help charities to digitise their operations, which while necessary no doubt is not what we‘d pitched for.
-There is some encouraging but also vague stuff around supporting more investment in 'social tech' ventures and supporting an apparently already thriving ‘tech for good’ movement in the private sector that need more exploration.
+There is some encouraging stuff around supporting more investment in 'social tech' ventures and supporting an apparently already thriving ‘tech for good’ movement in the private sector that needs more exploration.

 The Strategy has a strongly out of place section on how business can be more responsible and socially good.
 It doesn't mention links between ownership and purpose, let alone co-ops.
 And not surprisingly given that DCM has no economic and business policy levers, doesn’t really include many actions of note.
 There will be a Responsible Business Leadership forum (or something) that it might be good for a co-op to be on.